 - 4 Things I Tell Children the Sunday Before Lent contains child-friendly explanations of several Lenten practices that can be used during worship or to inform conversations at home.
 This year I’m also going to lay down a purple runner on the dining table for the forty days leading up to Easter.

-- Lent Calendar Templates invite all ages to spend time with God each day as they ponder a word or pray for a person while doodling or drawing.
-“Each mark or stroke of color is a small movement prayer,” says Sybil Macbeth, Praying in Color author and creator of the free templates.
-Macbeth also provides a list of wonderful ways to use the calendar.
+- These free Lent Calendar Templates invite all ages to spend time with God each day as they ponder a word or pray for a person while doodling or drawing.
+“Each mark or stroke of color is a small movement prayer,” says Sybil Macbeth, Praying in Color author and creator of the templates.
 Want to increase the likelihood of people engaging in this practice?
 Print copies off and distribute them at church.

 There you have it: four sugarless ways to spend 40 meaningful days.
 Paczkis optional.